Manifolds with trivial Chern classes II: Manifolds Isogenous to a Torus Product, coframed Manifolds and a question by Baldassarri: Pseudo Abelian Varieties and Varieties Isogenous to a -Torus-Product

 where $ x \in X \mapsto ( T_x, x)$.

 Hence we may write: $ \phi: X \ra \sV$, and since the action of $T$, commutes with the projection over $\sV$, and is effective, then the general fibre of $\phi$ is isomorphic to $T$.

 The other fibres are instead of the form $T/G'$, where $G'$ is a finite subgroup of $T$.
-Since the general fibres are isomorphic, over an open set $\sV'$ of $\sV$ we have a holomorphic bundle (for instance, as a consequence of Kuranishi's theorem).
+Since the general fibres are isomorphic, we have a holomorphic bundle over an open set $\sV'$ of $\sV$ (for instance, as a consequence of Kuranishi's theorem (see \cite{kuranishi}, \cite{wavrik}).

 Because of the action of $T$ on the fibres the monodromy of the bundle centralizes the group of translations hence the monodromy transformations consist of translations, and we have a principal bundle.